Narges Motevasseli: Transforming Space for Wellness and Inclusion at the Department of Architectural Science

 Narges Motevasseli, a fourth-year undergraduate student at the Department of Architectural Science, has made significant strides in spearheading the creation of a new prayer and wellness room on TMU campus.
 This initiative not only provides a quiet, dedicated space for students of various faiths to pray and meditate, but it also serves as a sanctuary for anyone needing a peaceful environment to relax and recharge!

 Ever since her first year, Narges observed a lack of a dedicated prayer space despite the architecture building being open 24/7.
 The only other prayer room was in the RSU, which was often inaccessible after 4 pm and could be difficult to reach safely late at night.
-This challenge prompted Narges to consider the need for a wellness space that would cater to the diverse needs of the student body, especially those with religious obligations and mental health concerns.
+This challenge prompted Narges to consider the need for a wellness space in the architecture building that would cater to the diverse needs of the student body, especially those with religious obligations and devotion to mental health. .

-Narges' journey toward realizing this vision began with her coursework in inclusive design with Assistant Professor Julia Jamrozik, where she identified the importance of creating multi-faith wellness rooms in public buildings.
+Narges' journey toward realizing this vision began with her coursework in inclusive design with Assistant Professor Julia Jamrozik, where she identified the importance of creating multi-faith spaces and wellness rooms in public buildings.
 Over the summer, she was hired as a research assistant and took the opportunity to propose and develop the prayer and wellness room; What was once a vacant greenhouse for years has now been converted into an oasis within the architecture building.
 Initially, the project faced several hurdles, including the need to address potentially toxic paint, installing heating and lighting, and fixing leaky windows.
 Shelves donated from the school were repurposed for plants and books, while recycled wooden bases were used to create a comfortable seating area.
 Waterproof turf added a touch of tranquility and practicality.

 The impact of Narges' initiative was evident when students began using the space the day after it opened, expressing gratitude for her efforts.
 The Prayer/Wellness room opened 3 weeks prior to finals, a perfect time when students are pulling long nights and the day before Eid Fitr (Celebration at the end of Ramadan).
 By providing visibility and support for Muslim students and creating an inclusive space for all faiths, Narges is contributing to a more equitable and compassionate academic environment.
 The prayer and wellness room project serves as a testament to the power of student-led initiatives and the potential for positive change when students take action to address the diverse needs of their community.